jg-digital-media/jgdm-woocommerce-selectors/README.md

 + `/checkout/` - WooCommerce Checkout
 + `/product/` - Single Product Page (from archive page)
 + `/privacy/` - WooCommerce Privacy Page
++ `/refund_returns`/ - Refund and Returns Page.

 This document contains the out of the box ID, Class and other CSS selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.
 Unfortunately for the moment they're not theme agnostic which means right now they work only for a customised theme.
 More work is required.

-So for now, If any of these don't work or if you notice anything I might have missed, let me know via a pull request and I'll look at the problem.  :)
+So for now, If any of these selectors don't work or if you notice anything I might have missed, let me know via a pull request and I'll look at the problem.  :)

-### **You will need....**

-  + Git installed on your system
-  + Ruby Sass
-  + A WordPress installation and theme
-  + A text editor  (I recommend Visual Studio Code)
-  + A style.css file

-Simply copy the groups of selectors from the specified pages below and add them to your theme.

 <a id="#document-navigation"></a>